PyMoDAQ/PyMoDAQ/docs/src/tutorials/new_plugin.rst

 In the Python ecosystem, we often install packages using the `pip` application.
 But what happens when we execute `pip install mypackage`?
-Well `pip` is actually looking on a web server for the existence of such a package, then download it and install it.
-This server is the Pypi `Python Package Index <https://pypi.org/>`_
+Well `pip` is actually looking on a web server for the existence of such a package, then download and install it.
+This server is the PyPI `Python Package Index <https://pypi.org/>`_.

 Developers who wish to share their package with others can therefore upload their package there as it is so easy to install it using `pip`.
+In our case, we will upload there our plugin as a Python package.

-In the following, we will publish our plugin on `TestPyPI`.
+In the following, we will release our plugin on `TestPyPI`.
 The latter is exactly the same as PyPI, except that the Python packages that are stored there are not accessible with pip.
 It has been created so that we can safely test the release procedure without interacting with the actual PyPI.
 When we will be ready to actually release a plugin, we will just have to follow the procedure bellow, replacing TestPyPI by PyPI.